IRS Form 6251 Instructions

 This line will include the AMT adjustment for any gains or losses on the disposition of property.
 Use this line to report any of the following:

-• Casualty gain or loss to business or income-producing property reported on Form 4684, Casualties and Thefts
+• Casualty gain or loss to business or income-producing property that you reported on IRS Form 4684, Casualties and Thefts

 • Ordinary income from the disposition of property not already accounted for, or on another line on Form 6251

-• Capital gain or loss reported on Form 8949 or Schedule D
+• Capital gain or loss reported on either:

 For more detailed instructions, or for examples of calculations, please refer to the form instructions.